top of page

 Lower Limb Pathways

-Three pathways for the assessment and management of hip, knee, ankle, and foot conditions.
+Three pathways for the assessment and management of lower limb & coordination issues.

 8–12 week pathway for persistent lower limb injuries.